-All California testing laboratories will be provided with UCD-ESP guidelines for interpreting May tissue values.
+All California testing laboratories will be provided with UCD-ESP guidelines for interpreting April tissue values.
 If your testing lab does not currently offer this service, please request it and refer the testing lab to Patrick Brown (phbrown@ucdavis.edu).

 This information can then be integrated with expected yield to determine annual N application, as illustrated in the scenarios below.
-A web-based pistachio prediction model utilized as a tool for these calculations can be downloaded at http://ucanr.edu/sites/scri/Crop Nutrient Status and Demand Patrick Brown/ (labeled "Pistachio prediction model").
-Growers are encouraged to test these new methods and contrast results with existing practices.
+A spreadsheet utilized as a tool for these calculations can be downloaded at the web page Crop Nutrient Status and Demand: Patrick Brown in the upper right corner (labeled "N Prediction Model for Almond"). (http://ucanr.edu/sites/scri/Crop Nutrient Status and Demand Patrick Brown/) Growers are encouraged to test these new methods and contrast results with existing practices.
 Your feedback will help refine the methodology for all growers.